Relax! These are the definitive rules of spa etiquette

 Since setting up shop in 1992 as the first of the ‘new establishment’ tailors on Savile Row, Richard James have rapidly built up a name for themselves.
 Renowned for their commitment to excellence, they offer a bespoke service, providing clients an in-depth service with multiple consultations.
 Their made-to-measure service also allows a quicker tailoring experience without having to scrimp on the quality.

-Alongside Tommy Nutter in their Savile Row establishment, Nutters, Edward Sexton revolutionised Savile Row in the 1960s and 70s, adopting the ‘open window’ approach that has allowed us to linger outside London’s most famous bespoke tailoring shops ever since.
-His list of clients is seriously impressive, having dressed the likes of Mick Jagger, Andy Warhol and John Lennon, to name a few.
+Alongside Tommy Nutter in their Savile Row establishment, Nutters, Edward Sexton revolutionised Savile Row in the 1960s and 70s, adopting the ‘open window’ approach that has allowed us to linger longingly outside London’s most famous bespoke tailoring shops ever since.
+His list of clients is seriously impressive, having dressed the likes of Mick Jagger, Andy Warhol and John Lennon, to name but a few.